ljunggren/boozang-docs/README.md

 ###### Why use comment

-In a lot of cases, some errors can only be spotted by a human, such as a look & feel bugs or poor choice of language.
-In this case, it's very useful to be able to point this out and have a simple way for a team member on the receiving side being able to correct this.
+In some cases, errors can only be spotted by a human, such as UI bugs or poor choice of language.
+In this case, it can be useful to point this out so a team member on the receiving side can correct this.
 For these cases, we use the Comment action.

 ###### The Comment action